marwahaks/menu-tests/readme.md

 Just a sample project in which I CRUD on an existing menu.

-I have created test which test teh CRUD functionality.
+I have created test which test the CRUD functionality.

 The test framework is Specflow with NUnit.